Mary Spencer inspires Indigenous youth to believe that nothing is impossible

 “I went up with him a few times and saw how he was getting it started.
 It was really inspirational for me.
-He mentored a man who wanted to learn to be a coach and he helped them get equipment and find a place to build the gym,” says Spencer, who travelled to Kansas for a tournament with Brown and some of his Cross Lake athletes, including 16-year-old Kenzie Wilson who won her event.
+He mentored a man who wanted to learn to be a coach and he helped them get equipment and find a place to build the gym,” says Spencer, who travelled to Kansas for a tournament with Brown and some of his Cross Lake athletes, including then-16-year-old Kenzie Wilson who won her event.

 “She was 800 kilometres north of Winnipeg with no access to sport before Kent just decided to bring the sport he loved to this community,” Spencer says.
 “She actually came with her mom, who was dying of cancer.
 Her mom just wanted to see her compete in boxing, because she knew she loved boxing, and she won the whole tournament.
 When you see something like that, you just want to open up as many clubs as you can.”

 When Brown first started working in Cross Lake in 2009 it was with the kids in mind.
 “The suicide rates in Cross Lake were astronomical.
 We wanted to figure out how, you know, we can engage these kids and talk about things like that.”

 He’s seen the difference boxing can make.